devmc-ee/weirdo-chat-vue/README.md

 # Weirdo Chat

 It is a "weirdo" chat simulation.
-If a conversation is initiated with a polite greeting in English, Estonian, or Russian, the system will try to respond correspondingly.
+If a conversation is initiated with a polite (single) greeting in English, Estonian, or Russian, the system will try to respond correspondingly.

 Otherwise, it will  respond by modifying your message using one of the following methods: